 As the president of the Massimo Group, I (not only) receive daily calls asking for my business, but I also purposefully listen to prospect calls throughout the day.
-Either I am working on our pitch with our sales team, or I am listening to recordings of our clients prospecting during role playing with our coaches.
+Either I am working on our pitch with our sales team, or I am listening to recordings of our clients’ prospecting during role-playing with our coaches.

 Furthermore, every month we hold a “Round Table with Rod”.
 This is a member only (meaning our coaching clients only) video conference call to role play prospecting; we role play voicemail messages, opening statements, and prospect conversations.
 As you can see, I hear a lot of prospect calls.

-As a coaching company, we must establish a benchmark on how our members are prospecting initially, so that we can address and revise in order to significantly increase their conversion rates from calls to meetings.
+As a coaching company, we must establish a benchmark on how our members are prospecting initially so that we can address and revise in order to significantly increase their conversion rates from calls to meetings.
 The errors listed are those we most commonly hear when we first start working with our commercial real estate clients.
 Note: these are universally demonstrated regardless of level of experience or success.

-1. The Selfie – The voicemail, the opening statement, and even the ensuing conversation (if they get that far) is all about the caller, not the receiver.
+1. The Selfie – The voicemail, the opening statement, and even the ensuing conversation (if they get that far) are all about the caller, not the receiver.
 “I am calling about XYZ building, would you like to sell”, “The purpose of my call is to meet with you and show you how we can market/lease/list/manage your property”.
 Do yourself and your prospects (and us all) a favor – just STOP.
 Prospects don’t care about what you want, they only care about what they want.

 2. The Diatribe – Opening statements should be strong and on point, but they can’t be long-winded speeches without giving your prospect any chance for input.
 This is a dead giveaway that you are making mass calls and not going to address a specific issue for that particular prospect.

 3. The Script – No, no and no!
 Need I say more?